Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

         df_to_send = frame_to_go
         my_list = df_to_send.values.tolist()

- #SORTING ROW VALUES OUT HERE - PART 3
+ #sorting Row values - part 3
  #this ensures that Client 2 data will not land on Client 1 data, on the google sheet

         added_value_to_row = added_value_to_row + len(df_to_send)

 #And now to actually send the data!!

         for i in my_list:  #my list has all the data, that I want to put onto the spreadsheet, for any given client